A Beginner's Guide To Indian Cuisine: Paneer Makhani

 *Garam Masala: The spices that go into garam masala are cumin, coriander, green and black cardamom, cinnamon, nutmeg, cloves, bay leaves, peppercorns, fennel, mace and dried chilies.

-* Paneer: If you are non-vegetarian, you can swap the paneer/tofu for chicken, beef or lamb.
+* Paneer: If you are non-vegetarian, you can swap the paneer for chicken or lamb.

 *Addition of sugar depends upon your taste as well as the tanginess present in the tomatoes.
 Add more if required.